 Prepper Gear and Equipment

 Newbies, and even some old timers, often obsess over their gear.
-Sometimes they put so much emphasis on their gear that it can actually become detrimental to their ability to survive.
-I love survival gear as much as the next guy, but I think our attention deficit disorder society has created a culture that is addicted to the quick and easy fix.
+Unfortunately, sometimes they put so much emphasis on their equipment that it can actually become detrimental to their ability to survive.
+I love survival gear as much as the next guy, but I think our attention deficit disorder society has created a culture that is addicted to the quick and easy

-I see it time and time again, people who load up on survival gear and then live under the delusion that they are somehow prepared for everything.
+I see it repeatedly, people who load up on survival gear and then live under the delusion that they are somehow prepared for everything.
 But that’s not how it works.

 Your survival gear is only as good as your training.